 I can’t do justice to all the learning that occurred.
 But here are some pictures and videos to tell some of the story.
 We are fortunate to be partnering with Pete Debelak, the owner of Soulcraft Woodshop.
 His guidance and knowledge helped my teachers in their making throughout the day.
 I watched one group of teachers begin to build screens to convert recycled paper into usable paper for art class.
 Two other groups imagined and began building stands for laptops and projectors.

+I watched my guidance counselor, who had never set foot in our Makerspace learn how to do incredibly complex joinery.
+Most importantly, I watched teachers collaborate, listen to each other, and support and congratulate each other.
 Together, they analyzed, argued with purpose, compared and contrasted options, described their intended outcomes, showed determination when faced with adversity, evaluated decisions and errors, and interpreted data.
 They began the process of transforming wood, and organized materials.
 They wondered, discussed, laughed and got covered in sawdust.
 They had ideas for common tools to use to articulate our verbs coherently to all students in all classrooms.
 And they had fun.
 They were engaged.

 And they were learning.
 And did I mention they had fun?
 And we blinked, and the day was over.
 There wasn’t time to text because their hands were filled with tools.
 There wasn’t time to zone out because who wants to lose a finger to the scroll saw?